cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 ### 2. Cosmos SDK Implementation

-The cosmos sdk implementation, based on version, takes care of satisfying the `Client` interface.
+The Cosmos SDK implementation, based on version, takes care of satisfying the `Client` interface.
-In Stargate, Launchpad and 0.37, we have introduced the concept of rosetta.Msg, this message is not in the shared repository as the sdk.Msg type differs between cosmos-sdk versions.
+In Stargate, Launchpad and 0.37, we have introduced the concept of rosetta.Msg, this message is not in the shared repository as the sdk.Msg type differs between Cosmos SDK versions.

 The rosetta.Msg interface follows: